aconeil/Readability/README.md

 * The sentence is a fragment followed by an ellipses and meant to indicate trailing thought
 * If there are many template sentences such as "Venim de `Toponym`"
 * If proper names take up more than 50% of the sentence (e.g. 2/3 tokens, *Sigüenza i Guadalajara.*)
-* Names of continents and countries are allowed, cities, rivers, and villages not.
+* Names of continents and countries are allowed, states, provices, cities, rivers, and villages not.

 ### Tokenisation